thenayr/Half-Life-Alyx-SDK/README.md

 Valve initially promised us SDK tools that would launch side-by-side with Half-Life Alyx, but it turns out that wasn't the case, although they have now informed us they are hard at work at releasing the SDK and/or editor.

 # DISCLAIMER
+Not everything works, probably lots of it doesn't, you will most likely encounter crashes periodically.
+Save often.

 I'm not responsible for anything that happens to your machine if you run this script, please don't sue me.
 In addition I'm a complete novice to the Hammer editor, so I have no notion of what is/isn't functioning properly when it comes to that,  but basic world building and assett dropping seems to be working perfectly fine.